 3. Prepare Common Questions

 Chalk down the commonly asked questions in any job interview.
-Also, jot down the questions that you anticipate are industry based.
+Also, jot down the questions that you anticipate are industry-based.

 Figure out the best answers.
-Browse the net to find the better responses to simple questions.
+Browse the net to find better responses to simple questions.
 Adapt them to your words to give them your personal touch.

 4. Illustrate your Selling Points